Seawind 1370

 What is the Price of a Seawind 1370?
 How much does this catamaran cost?

-We really like the look of the Seawind 1370 and there are some nice design touches on this catamaran.
+We really like the look of the Seawind 1370 and there are some clever design touches on this catamaran.
 Seawind have obviously focused on the detail, an example being the design of the anchor and bridle system.
 She looks a great compromise between comfort and performance and has been built to withstand some knocks.

 I’d need to test out that helm position and visibility sailing and when in the marina.
 She is going to be easy to back into a berth with dual controls for the engines- it’s more manoeuvring around the marina and trimming your sails that I’d want to test.
 Your only problem might be getting hold of one, as the demand for this new design has been so high.